Huxpro/jquery.HSlider/README.md

 jQuery.HSlider
 ==============

-A jQuery One-Page Slider plugin
+A Full-Page Scrolling, Touch-Friendly jQuery Slider

-* Create an photo-first, full-page web slider has never been so easy
+* Create an Full-Page Scrolling web slider has never been so easy
-* All animation is powered by CSS3 with GPU acceleration
+* All animations are powered by CSS3 with GPU acceleration
+* Page Index now powered by URL hash for URL Sharing
-* Only for mobile or modern desktop browser
+* For mobile or modern desktop browser

 ## Live Demo